jayaemekar/systemdesign/docs/DesigningURLShorteningService.md

 ### Generating keys offline

-We can have a standalone **Key Generation Service (KGS)** that generates random six-letter strings beforehand and stores them in a database (let’s call it key-DB).
-Whenever we want to shorten a URL, we will just take one of the already-generated keys and use it.
-This approach will make things quite simple and fast.
-Not only are we not encoding the URL, but we won’t have to worry about duplications or collisions.
-KGS will make sure all the keys inserted into key-DB are unique
+- We could create a separate **Key Generation Service (KGS)** that produces random six-letter strings and saves them in a database (let's call it key-DB).
+- We'll just utilize one of the already-generated keys to abbreviate a URL whenever we need to.
+This method simplifies and expedites the process.
+- We won't have to worry about duplications or collisions because the URL won't be encoded.
+KGS will ensure that all keys placed into key-DB are one-of-a-kind.

-**Can concurrency cause problems?**
+**Can concurrency lead to issues?**

-As soon as a key is used, it should be marked in the database to ensure it doesn’t get reuse.
-If there are multiple servers reading keys concurrently, we might get a scenario where two or more servers try to read the same key from the database.
-How can we solve this concurrency problem?
+- Once a key has been used, it should be marked in the database to prevent it from being reused.
+- If many servers are reading keys at the same time, we may see a situation where two or more servers attempt to read the same key from the database.

-Servers can use KGS to read/mark keys in the database.
-KGS can use two tables to store keys: one for keys that are not used yet, and one for all the used keys.
-As soon as KGS gives keys to one of the servers, it can move them to the used keys table.
-KGS can always keep some keys in memory so that it can quickly provide them whenever a server needs them.
+- What are our options for dealing with this concurrent issue?
+- KGS allows servers to read and mark database keys.
+To store keys, KGS can employ two tables: one for keys that haven't been used yet, and another for all keys that have been used.
+- KGS can move keys into the used keys table as soon as they are given to one of the servers.
+- KGS can maintain some keys in memory at all times so that they can be rapidly provided to a server when it is needed.

-For simplicity, as soon as KGS loads some keys in memory, it can move them to the used keys table.
-This ensures each server gets unique keys.
-If KGS dies before assigning all the loaded keys to some server, we will be wasting those keys–which could be acceptable, given the huge number of keys we have.
+- For simplicity, KGS can move keys to the used keys table as soon as they are loaded into memory.
+This guarantees that each server has its own set of keys.
+- We will be squandering those keys if KGS dies before allocating all of the loaded keys to some server–which may be acceptable given the large amount of keys we have.
+- KGS must also ensure that the same key is not used by several servers.

-KGS also has to make sure not to give the same key to multiple servers.
-For that, it must synchronize (or get a lock on) the data structure holding the keys before removing keys from it and giving them to a server.
+- Before removing keys from the data structure and delivering them to a server, it must synchronize (or gain a lock on) the data structure holding the keys.

-**What would be the key-DB size?**
+**How big should the key-DB be?**
-With base64 encoding, we can generate 68.7B unique six letters keys.
-If we need one byte to store one alpha-numeric character, we can store all these keys in:
+We can construct 68.7 billion unique six-letter keys using base64 encoding.
+If each alpha-numeric character requires one byte, we can store all of these keys in:

         6 (characters per key) * 68.7B (unique keys) = 412 GB.

-**Isn’t KGS a single point of failure?**
+**Doesn't KGS represent a single point of failure?**

-Yes, it is.
-To solve this, we can have a standby replica of KGS.
-Whenever the primary server dies, the standby server can take over to generate and provide keys.
+Yes, it is correct.
+We can solve this by having a backup copy of KGS.
+When the primary server fails, the standby server can generate and distribute keys in its place.

-**Can each app server cache some keys from key-DB?**
+**Is it possible for each app server to cache some keys from the key-DB?**

-Yes, this can surely speed things up.
-Although in this case, if the application server dies before consuming all the keys, we will end up losing those keys.
-This can be acceptable since we have 68B unique six-letter keys.
+Yes, this will undoubtedly expedite things.
+However, if the application server dies before all of the keys have been consumed, we will lose those keys.
+Because we have 68B distinct six-letter keys, this may be okay.

-**How would we perform a key lookup?**
+**How would we go about doing a key lookup?**

-We can look up the key in our database to get the full URL.
-If it’s present in the DB, issue an “HTTP 302 Redirect” status back to the browser, passing the stored URL in the “Location” field of the request.
-If that key is not present in our system, issue an “HTTP 404 Not Found” status or redirect the user back to the homepage.
+To acquire the whole URL, we may look up the key in our database.
+If it's in the database, send a "HTTP 302 Redirect" status to the browser, including the stored URL in the "Location" field.
+If the key isn't in our system, return the user to the homepage or deliver a "HTTP 404 Not Found" status.

-**Should we impose size limits on custom aliases?**
+**Should custom aliases be limited in size?**

-Our service supports custom aliases.
-Users can pick any ‘key’ they like, but providing a custom alias is not mandatory.
-However, it is reasonable (and often desirable) to impose a size limit on a custom alias to ensure we have a consistent URL database.
-Let’s assume users can specify a maximum of 16 characters per customer key (as reflected in the above database schema).
+Custom aliases are supported by our service.
+Users can choose any 'key' they like, but a custom alias is not required.
+However, imposing a size restriction on a custom alias is understandable (and frequently desirable) in order to maintain a consistent URL database.
+Assume that each customer key can have a maximum of 16 characters (as reflected in the above database schema).

 <p align="center">
   <kbd>